SummerSlam (2020): Main event

 In the main event, Braun Strowman defended the Universal Championship against "The Fiend" Bray Wyatt in a Falls Count Anywhere match.
 During the match, the two fought up the entrance ramp and inside the gorilla position.
 In the closing moments, Strowman used a box cutter to cut the top ring canvas to expose the wooden flooring.
 The Fiend countered an attack from Strowman and performed a Uranage and two consecutive Sister Abigails on Strowman onto the exposed wood to regain the title for a second time.
 After the match, a returning Roman Reigns (in his first appearance in five months) appeared and performed a Spear on The Fiend.
 Reigns then performed a Spear on Strowman, who was staggering at ringside, and attacking him with multiple chair shots.
 Reigns then returned to the ring to execute another Spear on The Fiend before hoisting up the Universal Championship belt.

 Reception

 Dave Meltzer rated the WWE Championship match 4.25 stars, the highest of the night.
 Meanwhile, the main event received 1 star, the lowest of the night.
 Elsewhere on the card, the kick-off show match received 2.25 stars, the SmackDown Women's Championship match received 3.25 stars, the Raw Tag Team Championship match received 2 stars, the Loser Leaves WWE match received 2.75 stars, and the street fight and the Raw Women's Championship match received 3.75 stars.

 Aftermath

+The WWE ThunderDome would continue to be used until mid-July 2021, but changed venues twice during this time (but still in Florida) due to other sporting events requiring use of the venues.
+It first was relocated to Tropicana Field in St. Petersburg in December before moving to the Yuengling Center in Tampa in April 2021.
+After WrestleMania 37 that same month was held at a reduced venue capacity, which was WWE's first event back with live fans in attendance, the promotion resumed live touring with full capacity crowds in mid-July.
+As a result, this was the final SummerSlam to be held in an arena, as the following year, SummerSlam began to be hosted at National Football League (NFL) stadiums across the country.
+This was also the final SummerSlam to livestream on the American version of the WWE Network, which merged under Peacock in April 2021.